Amir-Shafaat/Guess-Game/README.md

 This is a simple guess game that i had wrote those days. it is simple but i realy enjoyed writing it.

+just need to install 2 libraries called random and tkinter. ( in case you don't already have them )